com-480-data-visualization/AstroTrio/README.md

 These works provide a foundation while leaving room for originality in our approach.

-#### Why is our approach original?
-- **Dual dataset approach**: We create distinct yet complementary visualizations: one focused on historical data and one on synthetic future scenarios.
-- **Interactive elements**: A dynamic archive of past launches and an engaging representation of future missions.
-- **Educational purpose**: Our goal is to make space exploration more accessible to the public and people interested in space in general

 #### Sources of inspiration

 We found a project from two years ago and a website that did some visualization related to space: